MyWorldLLC/Spruce/README.md

 provides a tiny (~300 lines of code), modern API wrapper around JDBC that greatly simplifies most common access patterns.
-When you want to do something that Spruce doesn't support, it's trivially easy to directly access JDBC directly.
+When you want to do something that Spruce doesn't support, it's trivially easy to access JDBC directly.

 Note that Spruce is not (and does not aspire to be) an ORM.
 It does not have any features for mapping objects to/from